ProfessionalCommunity Edition

 Configuring payload positions for an exhaustive password brute-force attack

-3. Go to the Payloads tab.
-Under Payload sets, select the payload type Brute forcer.
+3. In the Payloads side panel, change the Payload type to Brute forcer.

-4. Under Payload settings [Brute forcer], enter the full character set and set the minimum and maximum password length that you want to test.
+4. Under Payload configuration, enter the full character set and set the minimum and maximum password length that you want to test.
 If you're able to create your own account on the site, you can potentially get clues about the password requirements to help you determine the appropriate values.

 Configuring payloads for the brute-forcer payload type